The Art of Doing Less

 Low intense= burning stored fat for fuel

 So is low intensity the best for fat loss?
 Yes and no. Lower impact certainly has less of an impact on cortisol which in turn increases fat loss.
+High intense can lead to weight-loss, too, BUT, if you find that is all you're doing and not seeing results, try doing less.

 Several studies here, here and here all found lower impact workouts such as a brisk walk or a light jog is essential for visceral fat (midsection) reduction.
 Things like yoga and pilates can build strength and muscle.
 Muscle dictates metabolism and improves blood sugar regulation.
+I love some weight lifting, too!

 Let’s talk about the benefits of a low-intensity steady state (LISS).
 It's essentially a low-intensity cardio workout, lasting anywhere from 30 to 60 minutes, and has been shown to increase fat loss.
 It is the exact opposite of HITT.
 Research has shown that LISS cardio may help burn fat more effectively than higher-intensity workouts.
 According to this study, many seem to find these workouts more enjoyable than a grueling HITT class.
 Taking a gentler approach to fitness is more likely to result in a sustained routine that will take you closer to your goals.
 LISS is a more sustainable workout with less chance of burnout.
 Examples of LISS: fast-paced walking, walking on an incline, biking with low resistance, pilates, barre, mega reformer, swimming, and other cardio activities that require low-intensity exercise.